redox-os/website/content/news/this-month-260131.md

 ## First Contribution From Redox!

-Anhad Singh wrote (using the [COSMIC Edit](https://github.com/pop-os/cosmic-edit) text editor), tested and pushed the [first relibc contribution] from the Redox QEMU VM!
+Anhad Singh wrote (using the [COSMIC Edit](https://github.com/pop-os/cosmic-edit) text editor), tested and pushed the [first relibc contribution](https://gitlab.redox-os.org/redox-os/relibc/-/merge_requests/891) from the Redox QEMU VM!

 - Development in Redox

 <img src="/img/screenshot/dev-on-redox.png" class="img-responsive"/>

-## Capabilties on Redox!
+## Capabilities on Redox!

 Ibuki Omatsu successfully implemented the initial capability-based security infrastructure which allows our permission and sandbox system to be much more granular and secure.

 It will be extended to other system interfaces in next months.

+## Proper SSH Support!

+Wildan Mubarok fixed the OpenSSH session exit which fixed the remote access that don't need manual exists to workaround a bug where SSH sessions weren't exitting.

+Now we can access Redox in QEMU or real hardware without manual intervention!

+## Massive Input Latency Reduction

+Wildan Mubarok reduced the PS/2 and USB input latency by removing heap allocation in the `rehid` library.

+In a QEMU benchmark without KVM acceleration he reported an USB input latency reduction of 100ms to 30ms, a 70% latency reduction.

 ## Redox on VPS!